joshjohanning/joshjohanning.github.io/_posts/2021-11-23-github-codespaces-powerlevel10k.md

 One of the things we need to make sure this is setup for is for the Terminal font that I have defined for the Powerlevel10k theme (`MesloLGS NF`), but you'd want your other VS Code settings to sync as well.

+After firing up your Codespace, it should automatically sign you in and sync your settings and extensions, but if not, [sign in manually](https://code.visualstudio.com/docs/editor/settings-sync#_turning-on-settings-sync).

 ## Configure Powerlevel10k

 There are a few steps: